These days we know protein powder is just as useful for those looking to lose weight and slim down as it is to help build lean muscle tone.

 Yes, that’s technically correct, but it’s far from a perfect measure.

-Because, surely, you don’t just want to lose weight?
+Why?
+Because, surely you don’t just want to lose weight?

-To really improve your health, and with it your physique, you need to lose weight in the right places and often that means losing fat.
+To really improve your health, and your physique, you need to lose weight in the right places and often that means losing fat.

 A massive difference in a single word